Articles

 Dog Training Resources - K9 Training Specialist

-You have the group that takes the politically correct position on one side.
-That position in today’s dog training world is to be against e-collars or any other perceived form of “Punishment,” either “Positive” or “Negative,” as defined by the Skinnerian Operant Conditioning model.
-The truth is that the E-Collar is just another training tool, as is the leash, the martingale, or the Halti headcollar.
+On one side, you have the group that takes the politically correct stance.
+In today’s dog-training culture, this group opposes e-collars or any tool they perceive as “punishment”—whether “positive” or “negative” as defined by the Skinnerian Operant Conditioning model.
+The reality, however, is simple: the e-collar is just another training tool, no different in principle from a leash, martingale, or Halti headcollar.

-In conclusion, the one thing that all trainers should agree on is that a lack of understanding, knowledge, or exposure to specific training tools should not lead to a premature evaluation of its effectiveness.
-The E-Collar is no different.
+In conclusion, all trainers—regardless of methodology—should agree on one fundamental principle: a lack of understanding or exposure to a training tool should never lead to premature judgment about its effectiveness.
+The e-collar is no exception.

 For any questions, don’t hesitate to contact Jorge A. Fleming with K9-Training Specialist, LLC in Maryland at 301-980-2204 or through our contact form.